 While our online connections are more robust than they have ever been in this day and age, failure may be less common but can still absolutely happen.
 Since VoIP service relies entirely on our internet connections to function, familiarizing yourself with common network troubleshooting tips as well as interruption or total outage causes can help resolve some of the easier connection issues a business might experience.

-We’ve previously covered the most common implementation problems associated with establishing a hosted PBX solution, but as many have experienced the problems don’t necessarily stop once the system is up and running.
+There are multiple implementation problems associated with establishing a hosted PBX solution, but as many have experienced the problems don’t necessarily stop once the system is up and running.
 It can take hours of configuration and fine-tuning to ensure your system maintains call quality and minimizes VoIP problems.

 Power outages, internet outages, bad network connections or even overcrowding of a network can cause not only stutters, jitters, quality issues, and packet loss but also a total failure of a network.
 Safe to say, any interruptions will hurt your VoIP calls, and in return on your business.